Banking that you do online through the internet is referred to as online banking.

 |Other miscellaneous facilities such as mobile recharge, TV recharge, UPI and Bhim payments, and QR codes are also available.|

 The above facilities are among the few.
 What you can do with online banking is huge.
-You can do whatever you want which is finance related.
+You can do whatever you want that is finance-related.

 There are always flaws in every good thing that we have.
-Likewise, online banking has its flaws which one needs to address quite delicately.
+Likewise, online banking has its own drawbacks, which one needs to understand.

-Listed below are some of the few pros and cons of online banking.
+Here are some of the pros and cons of using online banking services.

 It would be the right choice.
 As its pros outweigh its cons, it is better to use online banking.

-But using online services provided by the bank should be preferred other than third-party apps such as Paytm, phonpe etc.
+However, using online services provided by the bank should be preferred over third-party apps such as Paytm, PhonePe etc.

-Both webs based or mobile applications, their online banking platforms function seamlessly with great functionalities.
+Both web-based and mobile applications, their online banking platforms, function seamlessly with great functionalities.